Irritation or stinging of the eyes is often known as burning eyes. Burning eyes can be uncomfortable and are a cause for concern.

 Summary

-Different types of eye problems can lead to burning eyes.
+A wide array of eye problems can lead to burning eyes.
 The most common causes include allergies, dry eyes, infections, and irritations.

 Home remedies can ease some of these issues.
 However, if symptoms persist, seek medical attention.